Bonxy/astro-blog-cms/src/content/blog/2016-11-17-good-friday-yes-it-was.md

   - bbq
   - camping
   - could-write-more
-description: First BBQ of the year - Check
+description: First BBQ of the year? - Check
 ---
 First BBQ of the year? - Check!